AgileVentures/AgileVentures/JOINING_A_PROJECT.md

 * [DDA pallet](https://agileventures.slack.com/messages/dda-pallet/) - Michael Jerger
 * [VisitMeet](https://agileventures.slack.com/messages/visitmeet/) - Bishisht Bhatta

-If you're not receiving responses in a project channel, try adding @tansaku (or appropriate PM slack name tag) to your message in that channel, to highlight that you need help moving forward
+If you're not receiving responses in a project channel, try adding @tansaku (or appropriate PM slack name tag) to your message in that channel, to highlight that you need help moving forward.

+We also recommend reading over any pull requests that the project has open.
+You don't have to comment, but you can get a lot from just reading the pull requests, seeing what issues they are trying to address, looking at the code changes.
+If you're up for it please do make comments in the pull requests and join the discussion about the changes being made.